 Phyllorhodomancy.
 In 18th and 19th century England, practitioners slapped a rose petal on their hands and interpreted the resulting sound to indicate the nature of the client’s love life.
 Apparently, it doesn’t work so well with leaves from stinking corpse lilies or skunk cabbage.

 Nobody has invented a divination method that starts with the letter “Q” so we’ll have to make one up.
 Quackomancy is the divining of the future by analyzing the mating call of mallards.

 Rhapsodomancy.
 The client randomly selects a passage of writing from a book, typically of poetry, and the wizard interprets the future from that.
 This is part of an entire pantheon of predictions called bibliomancy.

 Scatomancy.
 This is the study of poop, either your own or that of an animal.
 The Ancient Egyptians enlisted the services dung beetles in releasing the secrets trapped in a ball of feces.
 “Your future looks like a pile of s***.”

 Videomancy.
-Here’s one that can’t be stick on the ancient Greeks, Romans, or Egyptians.
-Let’s turn to Occult-world.com again for an explanation: “There are many ways but the most simple is to turn on the TV, press a button channel at random and watch the first program that appears on the screen.”
+Here’s one that can’t be stuck on the ancient Greeks, Romans, or Egyptians.
+Let’s turn to Occult-world.com again for an explanation of videomancy: “There are many ways but the most simple is to turn on the TV, press a button channel at random and watch the first program that appears on the screen.”
 But, that’s as far as the website goes.
 What if you land on Swamp People, or an infomercial about a vegetable chopper?
 You’re on you own for interpretation.
 But, here’s a little secret.
 It doesn’t matter what show you watch because it’s all hogwash.